cdapio/cdap/cdap-docs/developer-manual/source/pipelines/developing-plugins/plugin-basics.rst

 Maven Archetypes
 ================
-To get started on creating a custom plugin, you can use one of these Maven archetypes to create your project:
+To get started on creating a custom plugin, you can use the Maven archetype to create your project:

 - ``cdap-data-pipeline-plugins-archetype`` (contains batch, Spark plugin, and other types)
-- ``cdap-etl-transform-archetype`` (contains a transform)

 This command will create a project from an archetype: